Stacked-Ring Ion Guide for Cooling and Bunching Rare Isotopes

 The optimal thickness $l$ corresponding to a given $(a,p)$ pair determined above is found by minimizing the root-mean-square deviation of an actual electrostatic potential $\Phi$ to the ideal one over the potential-unique region (see the hatched box in Fig.~\ref{fig:potenial_map_electrode_shape}), where the former is numerically solved by the SIMION\textsuperscript\textregistered\ software version $8.1$ and the latter is calculated from Eq.~(\ref{eq:electrostatic_potential}).
 Interestingly, the optimal $l$ does not explicitly depend on $a$.
 Its dependency on $p$ is illustrated on the right panel of Fig.~\ref{fig:geometric_parameters}.
 Note that with the optimal $l$, $\Phi$ is merely distorted by a few parts per thousand, which supports the pragmatic simplification of the ideal ring shape.
+As an example, the root-mean-square relative deviation of $\Phi$ is $3\times10^{-3}$ for $a=7$~mm, $p=2.5$~mm, and $l=1.3$~mm.
 Furthermore, the null-potential lines (see the dash-dotted lines in Fig.~\ref{fig:potenial_map_electrode_shape}) remain intact due to the reflection symmetry of $\Phi$ in the axial direction.